dmsurti/AssimpKit/docs/developer/xcode.rst

 XCode Project Layout
 ====================

-The XCode project is laid out such that the common cross platfrom code related to reading using Assimp and transforming it to a Scene Kit scene graph is reused for both the iOS and macOS platforms.
+The XCode project is laid out such that the common cross platform code related to reading using Assimp and transforming it to a Scene Kit scene graph is reused for both the iOS and macOS platforms.
 The testing code is similary reused for both the platforms.

 .. image:: ../img/xcode-layout.*